learn-co-curriculum/learn-expert-improving-curriculum-on-learn/README.md

 ### Using @mentions

-When you raise an issue on a bit of curriculum, please make sure to @ mention the Learn Instructor (https://github.com/flatiron-labs/learn-support/blob/master/learn-instructors.md#sections) in charge of that curriculum as well as cc @AnnJohn and @aturkewi.
+When you raise an issue on a bit of curriculum, please make sure to @ mention the Learn Instructor (https://github.com/flatiron-labs/learn-support/blob/master/learn-instructors.md#sections) in charge of that curriculum as well as cc @AnnJohn and @ruthmesfun .

 ## Making a PR